 What Kind of Lawyer Do You Need?

-The answer depends on too many variables, so let’s assume you’re a high-tech early-stage company looking for capital with realistic prospects of doing say $50 million or more in revenue in five years (i.e., VC material).
+The type of lawyer you need depends on many variables.
+Let’s assume you’re a high-tech early-stage company looking for capital with realistic prospects of doing say $50 million or more in revenue in five years (i.e., VC material).

 First, you’ll need a good securities attorney.
-These are the folks that make sure that you have the right corporate form (usually a C corporation), get you set up in the right state (often your home state, but possibly a place like Delaware or Nevada), draw up the incorporation documents, review or create nondisclosure agreements, review or create contracts with early partners, create employment agreements for the founders (in a way that doesn’t scare off investors), establish your employee stock option plan, advise you on how to keep appropriate records, help you prepare to raise capital in a way that doesn’t violate state and federal securities laws, and much more.
+These are the folks who make sure that you have the right corporate form (usually a C corporation), get you set up in the right state (often your home state, but possibly a place like Delaware or Nevada), draw up the incorporation documents, review or create nondisclosure agreements, review or create contracts with early partners, create employment agreements for the founders (in a way that doesn’t scare off investors), establish your employee stock option plan, advise you on how to keep appropriate records, help you prepare to raise capital in a way that doesn’t violate state and federal securities laws, and much more.
 Your securities attorney, in short, helps make sure that you keep a clean house.
 Well-connected securities attorneys can introduce you to potential investors.
 Finally, a prestigious securities attorney may make investors more willing to invest – sometimes for no better reason than name recognition.
+For some investors, “Who is your lawyer?” is one of the first questions.

 Second, you’ll probably need a good intellectual property attorney.
 These are the folks who help you register your trademarks, protect your copyrights, prepare and file patent applications, and develop a sensible intellectual property strategy.

 Legal matters are complex, and you’re almost always better off by consulting qualified attorneys.
-If you are cash-strapped, go ahead and do the groundwork and prepare initial drafts, but make it sure that you get a pro to check your work.
+If you are cash-strapped, go ahead and do the groundwork and prepare initial drafts, but make sure that you get a pro to check your work.
+Cayenne has a database of vetted attorneys for referral.